img

 Against what kind of UTI will antibiotics be effective?

-UTIs are very common, with some 150 million cases recorded globally in a normal year.
-Over 90% of patients are women and the ages most at risk are 15 to 35 and any age older than 50.
-Doctors differentiate between simple UTI, which is an acute cystitis (bladder infection), and complicated UTI which includes chronic UTI, pregnancy-related UTI, post-surgery UTI, UTI in patients older than 65, and any UTI where the infection has already advanced to the kidneys.
-Complicated UTI often need more than just antibiotics to be successfully treated.
+UTIs are very common with some 150 million cases per year recorded globally on average.
+Over 90% of patients are female and the age groups most at risk are 15 to 35, and any age older than 50.
+Doctors differentiate between a simple UTI, which is an acute cystitis (bladder infection), and complicated UTI which includes chronic UTI, pregnancy-related UTI, post-surgery UTI, UTI in patients older than 65, and any UTI where the infection has already advanced to the kidneys.
+Complicated UTIs often require hospitalization for intervenous antibiotics.

-However, for a simple, acute UTI (i.e., it has only lasted for less than 10 days) antibiotics can be all it takes to effectively treat the infection.
+For an acute, simple UTI, which has lasted less than 10 days, oral antibiotics are usully all it takes to effectively treat the infection.

 Order effective treatment for urinary tract infection